 If wine tours are something you're looking for during your trip, consider this: most wine tours near Santiago cost $100+ per person per day, and many of them don't even include the price of the tastings!

-Doing this, even if you split five bottles (one typical wine tasting) between five people, you'll each be paying about $10 per person, and you can customize your wine selection based on your tastes.
+If you do this, even if you split five bottles (one typical wine tasting) between five people, you'll each pay about $10 per person, and you can customize your wine selection based on your tastes.
 Win/win, I'd say.

 Related: Flying from Santiago to San Pedro de Atacama